Basit-Aly/multi-algorithm-implementation/README.md

-# Multialgorithm Evaluation on UCI Classification Datasets
+# Multi-Algorithm Evaluation on UCI Classification Datasets

 This project evaluates the performance of multiple machine learning algorithms using five classification datasets from the UCI Machine Learning Repository.
 The goal was to analyze and compare models using 10x10-fold cross-validation across key performance metrics.